masasam/dotfiles/README.md

 ### Deploying dotfiles can be done in a moment

-After make install you can deploy dotfiles with this command
+After make install you can deploy dotfiles with this command.

     make init